SleepStyle 608 Thermosmart CPAP Machine with Built In Heated Humidifier

 A yes in this field indicates the machine and humidifier have technology to reduce rainout, the water that collects in a hose when using a heated humidifier.
 Sensors measure the air temperature in the room and adjust the amount of heat and moisture delivered to the mask to reduce or omit rainout.

 |Integrated Heated Hose|

 This indicates that the machine has an integrated heated hose option to enhance humidification and reduce rainout.
-An integrated heated hose draws its power from the machine itself and does not have a separate power cord and is adjusted through the machine settings.
+An integrated headed hose receives power directly from the machine and does not require a power supply.
+The tube's heat settings are set through the machine menu screen.